swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 Store the required secrets in the repository settings under **Secrets and variables > Actions**:

-- `GCS_BUCKET_NAME`: the Google Cloud Storage bucket that receives the prediction logs, the JSON report, and the Evidently workspace
+- `GCS_BUCKET_NAME`: the storage bucket that receives the prediction logs, the JSON report, and the Evidently workspace
 - `GCS_LOG_PREFIX`: the prefix for logs (default `logs`)

 The workflow authenticates to Google Cloud so that `dvc pull` can download the